Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 ### Article 42

-Unless otherwise agreed by the parties arbitration awards are public and can be published under MIT license on [github.com](https://github.com), [cryptonomica.net](https://cryptonomica.net) or other resources electronic or printed.
+Unless otherwise agreed in writing by all the parties arbitration awards are public and can be published under MIT license on [github.com](https://github.com), [cryptonomica.net](https://cryptonomica.net) or other resources electronic or printed.

 # ANNEX